1980 NBA playoffs: (3) Philadelphia 76ers vs. (6) Washington Bullets

 This was the third playoff meeting between these two teams, with the Bullets winning the first two meetings.

 (4) Houston Rockets vs. (5) San Antonio Spurs

-The Rockets gained home-court advantage due to a better record within the Central Division (20-10 to the Spurs' 14-16).
+The Rockets gained home-court advantage due to a better record within the Central Division (20–10 to the Spurs' 14–16).
 Both teams had 41-41 records and split their season series 3-3.

 This was the first playoff meeting between the Rockets and the Spurs.
+Additionally, this was the first NBA playoff series between teams from Texas.

 Western Conference first round

 (3) Seattle SuperSonics vs. (6) Portland Trail Blazers

 This was the second playoff meeting between these two teams, with the SuperSonics winning the first meeting.

 (4) Phoenix Suns vs. (5) Kansas City Kings

 This was the second playoff meeting between these two teams, with the Suns winning the first meeting.